OpenSourceWorkflow/generator-kickstart/README.md

 * jQuery is included as 1.x.x
 * a link to browsehappy.com will be inserted with a conditional comment

-## Predefined components

-* 'common': used for styling the sandbox and all styles that don't belong to a component in app/
-* 'rte': used for extending upon OOCSS classes for html tags coming from a wysiwyg editor that cannot apply classes
-* 'colors': define all your colors in here as sass variables

 ## Getting started with generator-kickstart

 ### Requirements